-Advantest has recorded ¥1,987 million as benefit cost in fiscal 2008.
+Advantest has recorded ¥1,216 million, ¥1,987 million and ¥2,158 million as benefit cost in fiscal 2007, 2008 and 2009, respectively.

-During the fourth quarter of the year ended March 31, 2009, Advantest offered its employees an early retirement programand employees who applied for the program terminated their employment prior to March 31, 2009.
-Advantest recorded a voluntary termination benefit of ¥5,064 million in accordance with the provisions of SFAS No.88 "Employers' Accounting for Settlements and Curtailments of Defined Benefit Pension Plans and for Termination Benefits".
-The termination benefit is included in Restructuring and impairment charges in the accompanying consolidated statements of operations.
+During the fourth quarter of fiscal 2008, as part of cost reduction measures under the rapidly deteriorated business environment, Advantest offered its employees an early retirement program under which special lump-sum termination benefits were provided to employees who applied.
+Advantest recognized a liability and an expense when employees accepted the offer and the amount was reasonably estimated.
+All of the employees who applied for the program terminated their employment prior to March 31, 2009, and were paid out in April 2009.
+Advantest recorded a voluntary termination benefit of ¥5,064 million for the program.
+The termination benefit is included in restructuring and impairment charges in the accompanying consolidated statements of operations.